English nouns: Verbs

 Painting(s) in [1]–[4] are unambiguously nouns.
 Paintings in [1] and [2] feature the plural -s morpheme associated with nouns and also head phrases containing determinatives (i.e., some and Brown's), a feature also observed in [3]–[5].
 Painting in [4] is also modified by an adjective phrase (deft), further suggesting that it is a noun.
 Meanwhile, painting in [10]–[14] are unambiguously verbs.
 Of these, all but [13] take post-head noun phrase complements, a feature of verbs but not nouns.
 While the painting in [13] does not take a noun phrase complement, it is modified by an adverb phrase (silently), a feature typical of verbs that is also present in [5] and [9].
-The troublesome cases are the ones represented by the paintings in [5]–[9], which demonstrate features of both nouns and verbs.
+The troublesome cases are those represented by the paintings in [5]–[9], which demonstrate features of both nouns and verbs.
 These are often called gerunds (though the terminology can vary).
-The paintings in [5]–[9] are noun-like in that they are the heads of phrases functioning as either subject of direct object.
+The paintings in [5]–[9] are noun-like in that they are the heads of phrases functioning as either subject or direct object.
 The paintings in [5] and [6] are even more noun-like in that they occur with the determinative Brown's.
 However, the paintings in [5]–[9] are also verb-like in that they take a post-head noun phrase complement.
 The painting in [9] is even more verb-like in that it is modified by the adverb phrase deftly.

 Linguists have offered a variety of accounts for English gerunds.
 For instance, Geoffrey K. Pullum and James P. Blevins both argue that gerunds are noun phrases with verb phrase heads.
 Other linguists, such as Richard Hudson, argue that gerunds are both verbs and nouns.
 Yet others, such as Bas Aarts, argue that the fact that gerunds tend to occur in the same places as noun phrases (as subject, direct object, and so on) is not enough to support that they occur within noun phrases and instead treat them as verbs that happen to be in non-canonical positions.